NanYoMy/ImageAbstraction/README.md

 Final project for CSC 205 2D Graphics and Image Processing.
 The algorithm used on images in this program is based on the process described in "Real-Time Video Abstraction".

+Creates a cartoon-like image abstraction from a given input image.
+This is achieved with several applications of a seperable approximation to a bilateral filter, lightness quantizations, and overlayed difference-of-Gaussians edges.

 References